Cloud303/wafr-remediations/cloudformation/vpc/vpc.md

 - Internet Gateway for public subnet internet access
 - Customizable CIDR blocks
 - Network ACLs for each subnet
+- Optional S3 and ECR VPC endpoints
 - VPC Flow Logs
-- Optional S3 and ECR VPC endpoints
-- Customizable DHCP options
+- Custom DHCP options

 ## Parameters

-The template includes many parameters to customize the VPC configuration:
+The template accepts many parameters to customize the VPC configuration:

 - Number of AZs to use (1-4)
 - AZ names